 Best Nail Gun for Narrow Crown Stapling – Pneumatic

-You can pick up this excellent stapler for less than $100 at most retailers.
+Released back in 2013, you can still pick up this excellent stapler for less than $190 at most retailers.
 The tool also comes with Senco’s 5-year limited warranty.

 We Also Recommend

 - Metabo HPT 18ga Narrow Crown Stapler (N3804A5) – $159

 Best Battery-Powered Nail Gun for Narrow Crown Stapling

 Pro carpenters and tradesmen will love the Milwaukee M18 FUEL narrow crown stapler.
 We first got our hands on it back in 2019 and it made an impression.
 Like the Metabo HPT cordless framing nailer, the Milwaukee M18 Fuel 18-gauge 1/4-inch narrow crown cordless stapler has zero firing delay when you pull the trigger.
 Even in bump-fire mode, we saw around 4-5 staples per second.
 It fires almost as fast as you can move to the next location.
 The tool simply has no noticeable lag.

 This Milwaukee M18 FUEL stapler has the power to sink 1/4-inch narrow crown staples up to 1.5-inches—even into oak or cherry.
 The tool also has enough adjustability so you don’t just drive through thinner materials like underlayment.

 This battery-powered stapler retails for $299 as a bare tool.
 You can also pick it up for $399 as a kit with an M18 CP 2.0 battery and charger.

 Best Nail Gun for Pin Nailing – Pneumatic